themanyone/itcc/README.txt

 anyone, so check it over carefully!
 Join the active mailing list, contribute fixes, and update often. git clone https://repo.or.cz/tinycc.git/

+Now with color listings.
+So colorama and highlight are required.

 The main reason we like tcc is instant gratification.
 Owing to its small download size, and the smallness of the resulting executables, tcc's one-pass build ensures virtually no compiler delays between entering code and seeing the results!
 Tcc